Average Repair Costs for Six Common Heat Pump Problems

 • Replace outdoor fan motor: $250–$650

 • Repair refrigerant leak: Depends on the type of refrigerant your heat pump runs on.
-R-22 Freon is more expensive since it’s no longer being made.
+R-22 Freon is higher priced since it’s no longer being manufactured.

 • Seal leaky ductwork: Depends on house size.

-Dealing with a malfunctioning heat pump can be irritating, but not when you call Speedy Air Conditioning.
-Our professionals have been delivering the quality, affordable heat pump repair Naples homeowners have relied on since 1986.
-Contact us at 239-244-3439 to request your free estimate now.
+Dealing with a malfunctioning heat pump can be frustrating, but not when you get in touch with Speedy Air Conditioning.
+Our professionals have been supplying the quality, affordable heat pump repair Naples homeowners have relied on since 1986.
+Call us at 239-244-3439 to get your free estimate now.

 Average repair costs are sourced from Fixr, which compiles estimates based on nationwide averages.